qismib/QuaKe/examples/README.md

 ## Pipelines

-The commands in this section launch utility jobs from the DeepLAr directory to reproduce a full pipeline.
+The commands in this section launch utility jobs from the QuaKe directory to reproduce a full pipeline.

 In the following, it is assumed that the output folder (i.e. `../../output/tmp`) already exists and can be created by `mkdir`.